alienyaoi/alien-yaoi/README.md

 . hello read me!
 ˚ ཐི⋆♱⋆ཋྀ ˚

-im sorry leslie im sorry corey im sorry icra i just wanna end it
+im sorry leslie im sorry corey im sorry icra im sorry bryce i just wanna end it ill keep fighting . you put me here , but i don't care . keep your label or loose it . ill keep fighting for you or ill just loose it all . you have a heart in you , but sometimes people don't even want it in you . you made me have this label , im forced to keep it . ill be in heaven , waiting for you .

 ! if you've ever received threats from me, im sorry. im still trying to grow as a person, but sometimes people annoy me. i deeply apologize. fuck you leslie. you made me the person i am today. and it was all for nothing.